-The majority of the zinc concentrate used by the plant comes from Boliden’s own mines in Sweden and Ireland, but concentrates are also purchased from other mining companies in Europe, North America and Peru.
+The majority of the zinc concentrate used by the plant comes from Boliden’s own mines in Sweden, Ireland and Finland, but concentrates are also purchased from other mining companies in Europe and overseas.

 During the production process zinc is extracted to meet the most demanding customer needs.
 The main products are pure zinc and zinc alloys.
 The total amount of zinc products in the portfolio is about 40, containing both pure zinc and tailored products for certain customers and customer segments.
 The smallest product is a 25 kg slab, and the biggest is a 4,000 kg jumbo.

 The majority of zinc is sold to steelworks, which use it to rustproof their own products.
 Kokkola zinc meets the highest quality demands and is used also, for example, in manufacturing of batteries.

 The zinc plant in Kokkola began operations in 1969.
 During the decades the company has improved operations and production technologies continuously.
 As a result, today it is one of the most flexible and most energy-efficient zinc smelters in the world.
 The latest link in the chain of development is a silver recovery process that was taken into use 2014.

 With more than 500 employees the zinc smelter is the largest private employer in Kokkola and its direct and indirect impact on local employment is substantial.